-The 20 Most Important Questions to Ask a Car Accident Witness
+Here Are The Most Important Questions to Ask a Car Accident Witness

-Some car accident witnesses are present during the wreck.
+Some Nevada car accident witnesses are present during the wreck.
 However, some are only on the scene in the immediate aftermath.
 A witness can still help your case even if they did not see the collision itself.
-Perhaps they heard the other driver say something or admit fault (more on that later).
+Perhaps they heard the other driver say something or admit fault.
 Either way, it’s important to know exactly what they saw.
 If they were too removed from the accident, they may not be able to help your case.
 It’s also important to make sure they are sure of what they witnessed since contradicting stories to police or insurance companies can cause doubt.

 Were they right next to your collision?
 Did they hear it from inside a building?
 Your witness may have even been in the car with you.
 The other side’s lawyer may try and argue your witness was too far away to make a valid statement on your accident.
 That’s why it’s important to know exactly where they were.
 The closer they were to the accident, the more impactful their testimony could be.
 Rather than asking each witness all these questions one at a time, you can prioritize witnesses before they leave the scene by trying to find which witnesses were closest to the accident and had the best view.